 I do this every time with every single bead.

 Finishing touch.
-The beads are made black using a sulfur solution (silver reacts with sulfur).
+The beads are made black using a sulfur solution that adds a dark tarnish.
 I polish them again so that the black disappears on the higher parts.
-It stays put in the deeper parts.
+It remains in the deeper parts.
 This gives a nice contrast so that my details are clearly visible.
 I give them a hot bath so that the polishing grease will be removed.
 They are now shiny and ready to wear!

 Now the hard part begins: selling my jewelry.

 Photo's are being taken and I give it a place on my website.

 Do you want to help too?
 Then take a look at the finished result of this 'rock crystal bead' over here, and maybe you'll want one ;)

 I make a sketch.
 This gives me an idea of what the piece should look like.
 It does not always come out exactly as my original idea.
 The pendant below started as a hexagon, but ended as a diamond shape.